julian-tuazon/luxe/README.md

 # LUXE
-A full stack content management system and eCommerce website that lets users shop online.
+A full stack CRUD application and eCommerce website that lets users shop online.

 ## Technologies Used
 - React